 In the real world of climbing, more critical than cam angle is how well the cam is placed.
 Does the axle design let it get into tricky spots?
 Does the head width allow it to fit in the pod completely?
 Is the stem flexible enough to transfer the force down rather than levering it out?
 There are so many different factors affecting how a cam holds in the rock during a fall, including the placement, but also the quality and hardness of the rock itself.
 Cam angle is just one of them, and we don't think it alone is a reason to buy one cam over another.
 We also don't know of a way to evaluate who has the best cam angle.

 The cam lobes of each cam are made out of some alloy of aluminum.
 Each alloy is listed as a number, such as 6081, which defines its particular characteristics.
 There is no perfect alloy, as each have their own advantages and disadvantages, and we don't think it should be a very big consideration in your cam search.
 In general, cams use either a softer or harder alloy of aluminum, and the manufacturers have carefully chosen which alloy to use in order to optimize the performance of their cams.
 In general, the larger cams tend to use harder alloys, which are more durable, but perhaps don't "bite" as well into little granules in the rock as well as softer alloys.
 This is why larger cams often have teeth to provide extra bit.
 Smaller cams tend to have lobes that are smooth and are made of softer alloys, which actually deform slightly when they come in contact with crystals or granules of rock, allowing the rock to bite into them, and providing enhanced grip.
 Fall on a small cam and you will see this deformation.
 We have found that these cams can sustain a lot of use, and are even usable after little deformations, so don't become alarmed.

 Length of Slings

+We hope that the information presented above has been helpful in your climbing quest.
 Check out our complete Climbing Cams Review to see how the top cams score against each other.